Azure-Samples/cognitive-services-REST-api-samples/dotnet/InkRecognition/wpf-app/README.md

 ![Build passing](https://img.shields.io/badge/build-passing-brightgreen.svg) ![License](https://img.shields.io/badge/license-MIT-green.svg)

 Ink Recognizer Cognitive Service provides recognition of digital ink.
 It takes the digital ink stroke data as input and provides a document tree with individual recognition units as output.
 This project has sample code to demonstrate a few ways developers can take advantage of the service.
-This sample also shows use case for [Xaml Island](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/xaml-host-controls) on InkCanvas, which import UWP controls into desktop applications.
+This sample also shows a use case for [Xaml Island](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/xaml-host-controls) on InkCanvas, which import UWP controls into desktop applications.

 ## Features

 This sample provides the following features:

-* Collect ink strokes from Xaml Island InkCanvas
+* Collecting ink strokes from Xaml Island InkCanvas
-* Create JSON request following InkRecognizer service's schema.
+* Creating JSON request following InkRecognizer service's schema.
-* Call the InkRecognizer REST API
+* Calling the InkRecognizer REST API
-* Parse the JSON reponse to build the document tree
+* Parsing the JSON reponse to build the document tree

 ## Contents